-In a recent post we outlined our four step minimum risk procurement strategy in which we discussed the creation of an evaluation framework.
-This is something that I cannot stress the importance of enough — not only is a good evaluation framework the only way to accurately measure the relative merits (or otherwise) of submitted tenders, it is a necessity for public sector organisations with regards to transparency and the avoidance of challenge in their procurement process.
+The creation of an evaluation framework for public sector procurements is something that I cannot stress the importance of enough; not only is a good evaluation framework the only way to accurately measure the relative merits (or otherwise) of submitted tenders, it is a necessity for public sector organisations with regards to transparency and the avoidance of challenge in their procurement process.

 In a nutshell, an evaluation matrix sets out to: